-There will be an active background color and a selected font style, height and color for 840 unit.
+There will be an active background color and a selected font style, height and color for 840 and 840E units.
+The 840B unit will not have color fonts or background.
 All initially active attribute selections are factory set system defaults.
 Defaults are recalled any time a page of information is cleared using the Clear Page button.